hashcloak/Meson/docs/docs.md

     tcp4 = ["1.1.1.1:30002"] # <- Here from 30001 to 300002
 ```

 After changing the port numbers you can run the docker service command with `-p 30002:30002`.
-Also be aware that your provider will have to wait for a [new epoch](#waiting-for-katzenpost-epoch).
+Also be aware that your provider or node will have to wait for a [new epoch](#waiting-for-katzenpost-epoch).

 ### How to Run an Nonvoting Authority